CurlyWurly-1/STM8S103F3P6-development-board/README.md

 <img src="images/STM8SF3P6_board.jpg" alt="Dev board"/>

 This repository is for collecting "C" programs (COSMIC) that can be used to program the STM8S103F3P6 development board as seen in the picture above.
 The STM8S103F3P6 is a 20 pin PIC microcontroller development board with 16 GPIO pins.
 It is cheap, quite powerful and easily available.
-It is programmed with free software that you can download and install on your win10 PC.
-N.B.
-You connect the development board to your PC via a cheap "ST Link V2" programming dongle
+You can program it in "C" (Cosmic) using an IDE called "STVD" and hex programmer called "STVP" - All of which you can download, install amd use for free on your win10 PC.

 Please note:
  - The following "C" programs are stored in folder "CODE" of this repository